-In Lecture 3, the group leader of group 1 will be responsible for submitting a group photo indicating each member's Chinese name and English name to TA.
+In Lecture 3, case 1 group leaders of group 1 will be responsible for submitting a group photo indicating each member's Chinese name and English name to TA.
 The photo should clearly show each member's face and manner.